-The last figure (Figure 4) shows the dependence structure of the HK-KR pair.
-These two markets were strongly affected by the Asian crisis of 1997.
-Therefore, we observe a relatively high level of the Clayton parameter, and a quick increase in the weight on Clayton in 1997.
+The last figure (Figure 4) exhibits the dependence structure of the HK-KR pair.
+These two markets are strongly affected by the Asian crisis of 1997.
+Therefore, we can observe a relatively high level of the Clayton parameter, and a quick increase in the weight on Clayton in 1997.
+During the periods of the financial crisis of 2008, a significant increase and a remarkable jump in the weight and dependence parameter of the Clayton copula are also detected for this pair of markets.

-Figure 3: Estimation results of nonzero weights and dependence parameters (solid lines), along with the 90% confidence intervals (dashed curves) for the UK-HK pair.
-The two-dashed lines (horizontal lines) show the estimates using the time-invariant mixture copula model.
+Figure 4: Estimation results of nonzero weights and dependence parameters (blue solid lines) along with the 90% confidence intervals (red dashed curves) for the HK-KR pair.
+The green two-dashed lines (horizontal lines) show the estimates using the time-invariant mixture copula model.